How to Run an Ethereum Node (Step-by-Step Guide)

 reboot

-To reduce the risk of accidental changes, it's safer to avoid using the root user.
+To reduce the risk of accidental changes, avoid using the root user.
 Instead, create a new user with sudo privileges.

-Reconnect to the server via SSH, then create a non-root user with sudo privileges and switch to the new user by running the following commands:
+Create a non-root user with sudo privileges and switch to the new user by running the following commands.
+Replace demo-user with your preferred username:

 adduser demo-user